technomancy/calandria/Readme.md

 It is designed to encourage exploration of programming and other technical skills by adding programmable unixlike servers.

+Do not use this mod on public servers; it still has serious security issues.

 ## Installing

 Download